oritzhaki/HH_final_project/README.txt

-This repository includes all codes we worked on throughout the entire project including the beggining of the inactivation data.
-The final pipeline is the UltraProduction dir including the data.
+This repository includes all codes of the final pipeline of the project (part two) that works on the rat data to find the parameters.
+The pipeline is run by the pipeline.py script in the UltraProduction folder.